 The Integrated Development Plan (IDP) marks another step in the on-ongoing quest for continuous improvement.
-Opposed from just being a mechanistic made-for-the-shelf product; we want to continue to use this IDP 2015/2016 as the principal strategic planning instrument which guides and informs all planning and development, and all decisions with regard to planning, management and development, in the Kareeberg local municipality.
+Opposed from just being a mechanistic made-for-the-shelf product; we want to continue to use this IDP 2016/2017 as the principal strategic planning instrument which guides and informs all planning and development, and all decisions with regard to planning, management and development, in the Kareeberg local municipality.
 It is in that context that we will continue giving our IDP life.

 The IDP, in its nature, must be participatory and must pull together various actors within and outside the municipal area towards achieving common purpose and objectives and eventually making places where people live, work and play better.
-It is against this background that our IDP review process for 2015/2016 is built on past work, our experience in governing our communities, and the inputs of the citizens through community meetings and continuous interaction.
-While the annual review of the IDP is legislative, it is also critical for the Kareeberg Municipality Council planning to consistently updated these plans and to continue communicating with our stakeholders.
+It is against this background that our IDP review process for 2016/2017 is built on past work, our experience in governing our communities, and the inputs of the citizens through community meetings and continuous interaction.
+While the annual review of the IDP is legislative, it is also critical for the Kareeberg Municipality Council planning to consistently update these plans and to continue communicating with our stakeholders.

 The review further allows the Kareeberg Municipal Council to address emerging challenges and political priorities.
 The Kareeberg Municipality Council will not discard the information contained in the 2011-2016 five – year IDP approved in 2011 but through the annual review of the IDP it will seek to give implications and annual meaning of the five-year IDP.
 In essence, the annual review is used as a tool to help realise the medium to long term objectives of the Kareeberg Municipal Council.